 A number of case studies are available to download which showcase NHS organisation's experience of implementing e-rostering systems.

 Taunton and Somerset Foundation Trust implemented consistent processes for managing temporary staff and e-rostering.
-Combining both provided complete visibility of the workforce which has enabled a reduction in workforce expenditure, particularly agency costs.
+Combining both provided complete visibility of the workforce which enabled a reduction in workforce expenditure, particularly agency costs.
 Read more here.

-Leicestershire Partnership NHS Trust has improved the way its medical trainee on-call rosters are compiled and managed.
-It is now planning to end paper rotas for medical staff, which will save time for the medical staffing team and medical trainees.
+Leicestershire Partnership NHS Trust improved the way its medical trainee on-call rosters were compiled and managed.
 Download this case study here.

 Hertfordshire Partnership NHS Foundation Trust made savings of over £250,000 by successfully implementing e-Rostering.
-By making better use of its existing workforce (substantive staff), the organisation has been able to reduce the use of agency staff.
+By making better use of its existing workforce (substantive staff), the organisation was able to reduce the use of agency staff.
 The trust also added its substantive staff to the bank to increase workforce flexibility.
 Where the e-Rostering system identified gaps in shifts to be filled, the organisation could better meet this demand by the increased capacity of its bank staff.
 A performance dashboard highlighted any potential problems with the rosters before they happened, allowing managers to take necessary action to prevent any issues occuring.
 Download the case study here.